Dechetmew/Aquaray-Raytracing-Renderer-for-Unreal-5.2.1/README.md

 (Doesnt Handle Thin Transparency Correctly, I want to address that In the Next Iteration of this project<br/>

 ### Minor Update V0.8.1
-- Added Translucent Shading Model with Refraction (nor reflections yet)<br/>
+- Added Translucent Shading Model with Refraction (no reflections yet)<br/>
 - Added Thin Translucent Shading Model<br/>

 ## __How to Install__